 An item bouncing around the internet declares there are two kinds of people in the world: those who return shopping carts and those who don’t.

-While some would say this is an oversimplification, I think it’s a useful rubric.
+Some would say this is an oversimplification, but I think it’s a useful distinction.

 With concessions for the elderly, handicapped, and parents shepherding young children, cart desertion is just shorthand for lack of consideration.

-For two years once, I lived in an urban location and frequently saw neighbors pushing grocery carts from Kroger down the city sidewalks to their homes.
-Not surprisingly, on my walks, I saw many abandoned carts far from the store, and nothing says “ghetto” like upended carts tossed into vacant lots.
+For two years, I lived in an urban location and frequently saw neighbors pushing grocery carts from Kroger down the city sidewalks towards home.
+Not surprisingly, on my walks, I saw many abandoned carts, and nothing says “ghetto” like upended carts tossed into vacant lots.
 At 75 to 150 dollars per cart, I can only imagine what this theft cost the store.
-Kroger also absorbed the expense of paying a team to prowl the downtown streets in a large pickup truck to repatriate grocery carts, and their truck bed was typically full.
+Kroger also paid a team to prowl the downtown streets in a large pickup truck to repatriate grocery carts.
+Their truck bed was typically full.

-For another, it gave the stocker, bagger, or check-out clerk who got tasked with rounding up the carts–sometimes in rain or freezing temperatures–a small break.
+For another, it gave the stocker, bagger, or check-out clerk who got tasked with rounding up the carts–sometimes in rain or freezing cold–a break.
 I once pushed a cart through several inches of snow and slush (not easy), to spare the cart retriever the hassle of chasing down one more.
-Many hands make light work.

 Even without a quarter on the line, I’d like to see shoppers exercise this simple act of personal responsibility in parking lots.
 It’s just common courtesy.